All about LED

 Hands-free and portable - no tethering to a wall.

-Global adaptors are provided so you can still get your skin Boost whilst travelling.
+Global adaptors are provided so you can still get your skin boost whilst travelling.

 What do you mean when you say it's clinically proven?

-These wavelengths have been shown in clinical studies to stimulate collagen and elastin production cells and to improve blood flow and tissue oxygenation through a process called photobiomodulation.
+These wavelengths have been shown in clinical studies to stimulate collagen and elastin production in cells and to improve blood flow and tissue oxygenation through a process called photobiomodulation.

 These effects help skin cells absorb topical skincare products more effectively and help rebuild the damage caused by the ageing process.

-The skin is then able to use the energy as a fuel to repair and rejuvenate damaged cells - the healing process is most visible when you cut your finger and the skin heals itself.
+The skin is then able to use the energy as a fuel to repair and rejuvenate damaged cells - the healing process is most visible when you cut your finger, and the skin heals itself.

-However, the skin naturally repairs itself daily and we use LED to enhance and boost that repair.
+However, the skin naturally repairs itself daily, and we use LED to enhance and boost that repair.

 Your cells can’t be overcharged by light - once their batteries are at full capacity, they will store the energy and use it as required.